event-sourcery/event-sourcery/README.md

 # Notes #

 1. Serialize() and Deserialize() are different from toString() and fromString().
 The former methods are used SPECIFICALLY for serialization.
-The latter are used for utilizing strings as implementation or for outputting (for example to read models or exceptions).
+The latter are used for utilizing strings as implementation or for outputting (for example to read models or exceptions) and individual implementations may require different.